 Focus on Building Blocks

 Every Nobel Prize-winning chemist had to learn the periodic table.
 Every critically-acclaimed author had to learn how to write sentences.
 Genius is not created in a vacuum.
 It’s nurtured one block at a time.
 Your students might be lacking confidence because they’re too focused on the road ahead of them rather than the one behind them.
+Each new school year brings academic growth as you build upon what students learned the previous year.
 Remember to emphasize the value of the knowledge your students have gained.
-Train them to stay focused on the present and not get caught up with reaching any sort of desired end goal.
-One of the greatest pleasures of learning is how it’s a continuous process, no matter what the subject is.
+One of the greatest pleasures of learning is how it’s a continuous process, no matter what the subject is or what stage they are in.

 Use a Variety of Methods